 Skip to main content

 Use this page when a demo, test, script, or extension needs predictable local files without hand-rolling path handling and serialization details.
+The File System utilities center on two ideas: pj(...) for portable paths and a serialization family for consistent read/write across JSON, YAML, text, JSONL, jstr, binary, and related formats.

 Utility pj(...) handles normal paths and caller aliases.
-CM_HVNB.pj(...) handles HeavenBase package aliases: %/ for package-local runtime data and &/ for package resources.
+CM_HVNB.pj(...) handles HeavenBase package aliases: %/ for package-local data and &/ for package resources.

-2. Build a Path
+3. Build a Path

 Use pj(...) for ordinary local paths: